 A performance obligation is a promise in a contract to transfer a distinct good or service to the customer and is defined as the unit of account.
-A contract's transaction price is allocated to each distinct performance obligation and recognized as revenue when, or as, the performance obligation is satisfied.
-When the Company's contracts with customers require highly complex integration or manufacturing services that are not separately identifiable from other promises in the contracts and, therefore, not distinct, then the entire contract is accounted for as a single performance obligation.
+A contract's transaction price is allocated to each distinct performance obligation is a promise in the contracts with customers require highly complex integration or manufacturing services that are not separately identifiable from other promises in the contracts and, therefore, not distinct, then the entire contract is accounted for as a single performance obligation.
 In situations when the Company's contracts include distinct goods or services that are substantially the same and have the same pattern of transfer to the customer over time, they are recognized as a series of distinct goods or services.
 For any contracts with multiple performance obligations, the Company allocates the contract's transaction price to each performance obligation based on the estimated relative stand-alone selling price of each distinct good or service in the contract.
 For product sales, each product sold to a customer typically represents a distinct performance obligation.
 In such cases, the observable stand-alone sales are used to determine the stand-alone selling price.